BZFlag-Dev/bzflag/plugins/keepaway/README.txt

   keepawayflags SB G TH MG GM L
   forcedflags
   teamplay
+  noflagreset
 end

 This would set up a Keep Away game using Super Bullet, Genocide, Thief, Machine Gun, Guided Missile and Laser flags for Keep Away flags.
 Teamplay would be enabled and the initial required time to hold the Keep Away flag would be 90 seconds (1.5 minutes).
 Time to hold would automatically adjust downward with new players; 2% per new player after 2, to a minimum of 40% of the original time to hold (36 seconds).
+The automatic flag reset function of the plugin would be disabled.

 keepaway